Infant Safe Haven Laws - Idaho

 The department shall file a petition for an adjudicatory hearing to vest legal custody in the department.
 A child protective investigation or criminal investigation shall not be initiated based on a claim of abandonment unless a claim of parental rights is made and the court orders the investigation.

-A parent of the child may make a claim of parental rights by filing a notice of claim of parental rights with the vital statistics unit of the Department of Health and Welfare.
+A parent of the child may make a claim of parental rights by filing a notice of claim of parental rights with the vital statistics unit of the department.
 To be valid, a claim of parental rights must be filed before an order terminating parental rights is entered by the court.
 A parent who fails to file a claim of parental rights prior to entry of an order terminating his or her parental rights is deemed to have abandoned the child and waived and surrendered any right in relation to the child, including the right to notice of any judicial proceeding in connection with the termination of parental rights or adoption of the child.